4 Reasons Your New Roof’s Shingles Look Wavy—And What to Do About It

 1. Improper Framing or Sheathing

-If the plywood beneath the shingles is fastened improperly, it means the fasteners missed the framing so nothing is holding the plywood down and it could warp.
+If the plywood beneath the shingles is fastened improperly, it means the fasteners missed the framing, so nothing is holding the plywood down and it could warp.

-Another reason why sheathing boards can warp is if they were stored in a moist environment before being attached to your roof, or if the bare plywood was exposed to inclement weather and not shielded with plastic before the shingles were nailed down.
+Another reason why sheathing boards can warp is if they were stored in a moist environment before being attached to the roof, or if the bare plywood was exposed to inclement weather and not shielded with plastic before the shingles were nailed down.

 “The only way to fix it is to redeck the house, which can be fairly expensive—coming in at about $1 to $1.50 per square foot,” says Ami Feller, Expert Review Board member and owner of Roofer Chicks in New Braunfels, Texas.
 “If you are getting a new roof and have noticed waves in your old roof, discuss it with your roofing contractor prior to installing a new roof.”